Air Noland

-Prentiss "Air" Noland III is an American college football quarterback for the South Carolina Gamecocks.
-He previously played for the Ohio State Buckeyes.
+Prentiss "Air" Noland III (born October 14, 2005) is an American college football quarterback for the Memphis Tigers.
+He previously played for the Ohio State Buckeyes and South Carolina Gamecocks.

 Early life

 Noland played four years of varsity football at Langston Hughes High School in Fairburn, Georgia.
 Noland started three games his freshman year before becoming the full-time starter his sophomore year.
 As a sophomore, he led Langston Hughes to a 13-2 record and a Georgia 5A state runner-up finish.
 In 2022, he led the Panthers to a perfect 15-0 record and a state title, the first in school history.
 That year he also helped to set the Georgia state record for points scored by a team in a season with 792.
 Because of his success, he was named Georgia Region 5 6-A Player of the Year and was a MaxPreps Junior All-American.
 As a senior, he helped Langston Hughes to an 8-3 record and a playoff appearance, slightly regressing under a new offensive coordinator.

 Noland was rated a four-star recruit by most recruiting services.
 He committed to play college football at Ohio State on April 8, 2023 over offers from Alabama, Oregon, and Texas A&M.